La voce del silenzio

 "La voce del silenzio" ([la ˈvoːtʃe del siˈlɛntsjo]; "The Voice of Silence") is a 1968 song composed by Elio Isola (music), Paolo Limiti and Mogol (lyrics).
 The song premiered at the 18th edition of the Sanremo Music Festival with a double performance of Tony Del Monaco and Dionne Warwick, placing at the 14th place with 28 points achieved (that is, last of the finalists).

-Cover and adaptement
+Covers and adaptations

-The song was later covered by numerous artists including Mina, Mia Martini, Aphrodite's Child, The Supremes, and others.
+The song was later covered by numerous artists including Mina, Mia Martini, Aphrodite's Child, and others.